Home >

 Woodhull as critic |

 Equal Rights Party History Project -- collaborative history from University of Toledo.
-This site does not seem active anymore, so the above description of The Scout Report is included here.
+This site does not seem active anymore, so the description of the project from The Scout Report is included here.

 The Equal Rights Party History Project, provided by Professor Timothy Messer-Kruse of the University of Toledo, is an "experiment in participatory research" on the 545 women and men who founded the Equal Rights Party in May of 1872.
 Members such as Victoria Woodhull and Belva Lockwood are well known, but most are anonymous to history.
 This site attempts to address that oversight by encouraging interested Internauts to adopt a founder of the ERP who once lived in a place close to their hometown as a subject, research that subject, and report the findings back to the ERP project.
 At present the site contains a geographical database of ERP members, a brief history of the Party, research tips, and an explanation of how to send your information to the site.
 The ERP page is an interesting attempt at collaborative primary history that hopes to "level the ivory tower walls that have long isolated professional historians and the history they write from everyone else who make it and live it."

-Original lesson developed Spring 1997 at Cal Poly Pomona.
+Original lesson developed for History 202, Spring 1997 at Cal Poly Pomona